Find a Research Study

 Why this Research Matters

-The CROWN study is evaluating a potential injectable HIV treatment option (the "study drug") for people whose HIV is not undetectable.
-If eligible, you will be assigned by chance to a study treatment group.
-You will have a 3-in-4 chance of being in Group 1 and a 1-in-4 chance of being in Group 2.
-Group 1 will have study drug injections once every 2 months after 2 once-monthly starter doses.
-Group 2 will take oral ART for 6 months followed by study drug injections once every 2 months after 2 once-monthly starter doses.
+The CROWN study is testing a possible new HIV treatment that is given as a shot for people living with HIV.
+It is for people who still have detectable HIV.
+If you join this study, you will be placed in a group by chance.
+You will have a 3 out of 4 chance of being in Group 1 and a 1 out of 4 chance of being in Group 2.
+Group 1 will get the study shots every 2 months, after getting 2 starter shots (one each month).
+Group 2 will take oral ART for 6 months, then get the same shots every 2 months, after 2 starter shots (one each month).

 Who can Participate